Raattis/LinearHierarchy/README.md

 # Data structures

 ## Left-child right-sibling binary tree
-This tree unlike its name suggests isn't really a binary tree as its nodes can have an unlimited number of child nodes.
-It is a minimal data structure whose node consists of one child and one sibling pointer.
+While this tree is structurally a binary tree it can be interpreted in a way that enables any node to have an unlimited number of child nodes.
+Its node data structure consists of one child and one sibling pointer.

 ```
 struct Node